Get your caboose in gear cause this train is going all the way to Ch-Change Town (and yes, David Bowie is aboard).

 So shit yo, you gotta roll with it (how very poignant that Oasis was singing those exact sentiments to me in the background as I typed away...I put on some Bob Dylan next.)

-I waited 16 years and 4 months to get my drivers license - now I live in a city where I don’t even need it.
+I waited 16 years and 4 months to get my driver’s license - now I live in a city where I don’t even need it.
 I’ve been a sun-aholic my whole life - now I think it’s safe to say my worshipping days are done.

 I’m beginning to see the effects of goddamn gravity on certain body parts kept under wraps.
 Crows feet are starting to circle my eyes.
 Hell, even my feet aren’t immune to change: I used to wear a size 9 and now I don a 7.5.
 WHAT??

-lot of changes myself.
+The definition of change is to make or become different.
+I’ve made a lot of changes myself.
 I’ve tried acupuncture, dabbled into Buddhism, stayed out way past my bedtime on a school night (attempting to be spontaneous), started a blog (!!), decided to interview for my new (now) job, chopped off my hair.

 And - gasp - I’ve liked, even enjoyed lots of these things.